Canada’s big new trade deal: How it could affect a far bigger deal - NAFTA - Red Deer Advocate

 Another potential problem area is dairy: the U.S. wants more access to Canada’s closed market.
 TPP already opens it up a crack to foreign competition, and defenders of the system say it can’t handle any more liberalization.

-One Washington-based consultant who knows trade, and the auto sector, offered a — view.
+One Washington-based consultant who knows trade, and the auto sector, offered a nuanced view.

 Eric Miller said he’s thrilled the deal happened.
 But he acknowledged it could still create headaches at the NAFTA table.
 Miller, who worked for the federal government on the 2009 auto bailout, said it will complicate the conversation on auto parts.